Micro Master's Degree in Engagement of Employees and Organisational Learning

 A Level 7 qualification is a Master's degree

-The aim of this unit is to develop learners’ understanding of contemporary issues in the Engagement of Employees, Organisational Learning, people management and development.
-Learners will examine and critically evaluate the purpose and objectives of human resource management and designing and implementation of HR action plans for promoting employee engagement and organisational performance.
+This unit aims to develop learners’ understanding of contemporary issues in the Engagement of Employees, Organisational Learning, people management, and development.
+Learners will examine and critically evaluate human resource management’s purpose and objectives and design and implement HR action plans to promote employee engagement and organizational performance.

 Programs in details